 I presented a plan for Emergency Services Day to 10 Downing Street and secured the support of then Prime Minister Theresa May.
-We had our first 999 Day in 2017 which launched with support from Her Majesty The Queen, HRH The Prince of Wales and HRH The Duke of Cambridge.
-Prince William has visited first responders each 999 Day since I founded it.
+We had our first 999 Day in 2017 which launched with support from Her Late Majesty Queen Elizabeth II, HRH Prince Charles, then The Prince of Wales; and HRH Prince William, then The Duke of Cambridge.